 Food intolerance is something I think we have all had.
 It’s a reaction to something you eat that can be aging the GI tract.
 Everyone tells stories about something they can’t eat now that they could eat 25 to 30 years ago.
 For example, with acid reflux or heartburn, people might not be able to eat pizza, tomato sauce, chocolate or orange juice without a flare up.

-Click here to learn more about food allergies.
+Visit the Mercy Health website to learn more about food allergies.